alcoranpaul/b_chronicles/README.md

 # Bible Chronicles

 Bible Chronicles is an ADHD-friendly Bible reader with gamification elements.
-The application allows users to read Bible passages, complete typing sessions, and unlock fun characters and traits as they progress through the Bible.
+The application allows users to read Bible passages, complete typing sessions, and unlock characters, traits, and events as you progress through the Bible.

 ## Supported Platforms
 - **Windows**: The application is primarily developed for Windows using .NET 8.0.